Generated Contents Enrichment: Method

 \subsection{Objective Function}

-To train the model end-to-end, one random object is selected from each GT graph $g_{GT}$ to be eliminated along with its connected edges. $G_{sg, obj}$ aims to predict the object category of this removed node, which leads to our \emph{Objs Loss},
+For supervised graph-enrichment training, we remove one object and its incident edges from each GT scene graph \(g_{GT}\).
+The remaining graph is the input graph \(g\), and the removed object and relations provide supervision.
+The overall objective combines graph-completion supervision, alignment terms, and adversarial supervision.
+The goal of $G_{sg, obj}$ is to predict the object category of this removed node.
+Since $\hat o$ is selected from the discrete object vocabulary, this leads to our cross-entropy \emph{Obj.
+Loss},

 where $N$ represents the mini-batch size.
 This loss is structured as a cross-entropy measure, comparing the predicted object $\hat o^{(i)}$ and its GT counterpart $o_{GT}^{(i)}$ in the GT graph $g_{GT}$.
-In fact, the eliminated object is denoted using an introduced distinct object category labeled as $unknown\_obj$.
-Additionally, all the potential edges leading to or from this node are included as $unknown\_pred$, a newly introduced predicate category.
+During training, the removed object is represented as a temporary object slot, and all candidate edges incident to this slot are scored before predicate prediction.

-$G_{sg, edg}$ produces a matrix $\hat M$ which resembles an adjacency matrix.
-However, each entry $\hat m_{i, j}$ within this matrix signifies the probability of an edge existing between $o_i$ as a subject and $o_j$ as an object.
-The \emph{Enriching Edge Detector} contributes to the objective function with \emph{Edge Loss},
+\(G_{sg,edge}\) produces an edge-score matrix \(\hat M\), where each entry \(\hat m_{i,j}\in[0,1]\) estimates the probability of a directed edge from \(o_i\) to \(o_j\).
+The \emph{Enriching Edge Detector} contributes to the objective function with the binary cross-entropy \emph{Edge Loss},

 computed as a binary cross-entropy considering whether an edge exists between each pair of nodes in the GT graph, including the enriching object.